- Be able to utilize nutrition facts labels to make decisions regarding foods to purchase and consume.

 Source: Gordon, B. The Basics of the Nutrition Facts Label.
 Academy of Nutrition and Dietetics.
 Published Dec.
 8, 2017.
 Accessed June 18, 2019.

 Often we hear news of a particular nutrient or food product that contributes to our health or may prevent disease.
 A health claim is a statement that links a particular food with a reduced risk of developing the disease.
-As such, health claims such as “reduces heart disease,” must be evaluated by the FDA before it may appear on packaging.
+As such, health claims such as “reduces heart disease,” must be evaluated by the FDA before they may appear on packaging.
 Prior to the passage of the NLEA products that made such claims were categorized as drugs and not food.
-All health claims must be substantiated by scientific evidence in order for it to be approved and put on a food label.
+All health claims must be substantiated by scientific evidence in order for them to be approved and put on a food label.
 To avoid having companies making false claims, laws also regulate how health claims are presented on food packaging.
 In addition to the claim being backed up by scientific evidence, it may never claim to cure or treat the disease.
 For a detailed list of authorized health claims, visit this website.

 Qualified Health Claims